richardanaya/wasm-module/README.md

 # webidl-loader
 * let people simply write front end in web assembly without javascript knowledge
 * expose [Web IDL](https://heycam.github.io/webidl/) ( functions to manipulate browser DOM, write to console, etc. ) to web assembly as close to host bindings spec in technology agnostic way
-* this project is uber alpha and I only have console binding exposed for now! the plan is to expose progressively from `.webidl` files using a generator tool inside this project.
+* this project is very alpha and I plan is to expose progressively more and more functionality using a generator tool inside this project, right now there's enough to do some canvas and basic dom stuff.

 # Functionality
 - [x] [console](https://richardanaya.github.io/webidl-loader/examples/helloworld.html), window, document, queryString